Free Download - Version 0.6.1

 Live acquisition and dead disk imaging are two distinct forensic acquisition workflows.
 Dead disk imaging is the gold-standard discipline: the target machine is powered off, the source drive is removed and connected to the examiner workstation through a hardware writeblocker, then imaged.
 Dead disk imaging produces the most defensible evidence imaging output because the source is unchanging during the image read and the writeblocker enforces read-only access at the hardware layer.
 Sherlock Forensics Disk Imager is built for the dead disk imaging workflow as its primary use case.

-Live acquisition is the incident-response forensic acquisition workflow when powering the target off would destroy volatile state, when the drive is encrypted with a key only mounted while the system is running, or when on-scene operational constraints make dead disk imaging impractical.
+Live acquisition is the incident-response forensic acquisition workflow when powering the target off would destroy volatile state, when the drive is encrypted with a key only mounted while the system is running or when on-scene operational constraints make dead disk imaging impractical.
 Live acquisition trades some forensic purity for the ability to capture state that would otherwise be lost.
-Sherlock Disk Imager supports live acquisition forensic acquisition where the source drive is accessible as a Windows volume; the source disk is read as-is while the system runs.
+Sherlock Forensics Disk Imager supports live acquisition forensic acquisition where the source drive is accessible as a Windows volume; the source disk is read as-is while the system runs.
 For live acquisition work the examiner pairs the imager with a software writeblocker to minimize the live-system write footprint.
 See our USB Blocker Pro for the writeblocker side of the live acquisition workflow.

 Physical acquisition is the broader forensic acquisition category that covers both live acquisition and dead disk imaging: imaging the underlying physical storage rather than the logical filesystem view.
 Physical acquisition captures unallocated space, deleted file artifacts, slack space and recoverable b-tree pages that logical acquisition cannot reach.
 Sherlock Disk Imager performs physical acquisition on removable and connected drives via Windows raw device access.
 For comparison see Sherlock Android Acquirer which performs logical acquisition only on Android devices; the physical acquisition vs logical acquisition distinction matters because evidence imaging from a physical acquisition source is what defense experts expect for unallocated-space and deleted-artifact recovery.